Sima Qian: Format

-In all, the Records consist of 12 Basic Annals, 10 Tables, 8 Treatises, 30 House Chronicles, and 70 Ordered Biographies.
-The last of the Ordered Biographies is the postface.
+The Shiji includes 12 basic annals, 10 tables, 8 treatises, 30 house chronicles, and 70 ordered biographies; with the final ordered biography serving as the postface.
 This final chapter details the background of how the Shiji was composed and compiled, and gives brief justifications for the inclusion of the major topics, events, and individuals in the work.
 As part of the background, the postface provides a short sketch of the history of the Sima clan, from legendary times to his father Sima Tan.
 It also details the dying words of Sima Tan, tearfully exhorting the author to compose the present work, and contains a biographical sketch of the author himself.
 The postface concludes with a self-referential description of the postface as the 70th and last of the Ordered Biographies chapters.